 Masterplanning is about making the connection between buildings, social settings, and their surrounding environments.
 A masterplan is a non statutory document to guide future growth and development.
 It includes analysis, recommendations, and proposals for an area’s population, economy, housing, transportation, community facilities, and land use.
 It is based on public input, planning initiatives, existing development, physical characteristics and social and economic conditions.

-In March, Lewisham Council launched the tender process to find the very best architects to draw up the masterplan for Catford town centre.
-Prospective bidders have a month to submit their proposals and it is anticipated a decision on the winning team will be made in the Summer.
+In March, Lewisham Council launched the tender process to find the very best architects to draw up the masterplan for Catford town centre and in July Studio Egret West with Carl Turner Architects, Civic Engineers and Greengage were commissioned to lead the major initiative.

 A significant aspiration of the project will be to transform the south circular as well as the interchange of Catford and Catford Bridge stations to release higher quality public realm and a more welcoming town centre environment.

 Redevelopment proposals for numerous sites including Laurence House, the Old Town Hall, the Catford Shopping Centre and Milford Towers, will be explored to provide new town centre leisure, culture, retail and community uses as well as workspace and homes.